usamaejaz/jekyll-now/_posts/2017-10-5-vuejs-or-react-which-is-better.md

 title: Vue.js or React, Which is Better?
 ---

-Vue.js is often compared to other libraries like React, Angular, Knockout, Ember etc. If you are a React fan, chances are that you may not agree with me.
-This post may look biased.
-For detailed comparison, [click here](https://vuejs.org/v2/guide/comparison.html).
+Vue.js is often compared to other libraries like React, Angular, Knockout, Ember etc. If you are a React fan, chances are that you may not agree with me but that is fine.

+For detailed comparison of Vue.js with other frameworks, [click here](https://vuejs.org/v2/guide/comparison.html).

 > Roses are red,
+>
 > Violets are blue,
+>
 > React is dead.
+>
 > I like Vue.

 ## Why Vue.js